-People invest in gold and silver for two primary reasons.
-First, they might hope that prices will continue to increase (desire to gain money).
-Otherwise, they believe that other investments will decrease in value (desire not to lose money).
-Yet how do you know when either will happen?
+Investors buy precious metals for two primary reasons.
+First, they hope that prices will continue to increase (desire to gain money).
+Second, they believe that other investments will decrease in value (desire not to lose money).

-Gold and silver both have practical uses.
-A lump of precious metal is often pretty.
+Gold, silver, palladium, and platinum all have practical uses.
+A lump of precious metal can be pretty.
 You can admire it.
-You can make it into jewelry.
+You can make it into jewelry or coins.
 You can use it as a component in certain industrial processes.

-Compare that to a business.
-Any good business worth owning will make you money.
-Even a lemonade stand that costs you $100 to start and makes you $125 every summer produces $25 in profit the first year.
-Every year you keep running the business, it produces more money.
+Compare that to a good business—one that makes money Even a lemonade stand that costs $100 to start and makes $125 every summer produces $25 in profit the first year.
+Every year, the business produces more money.
 Remember that the money a business produces is the most important metric of success.

-At any point you can take your profit, as the owner of that lemonade stand.
+You can do a lot with the cash that business generates.
+At any point you can take your profit as the owner of that lemonade stand.
 You can pay yourself a dividend.
-You can invest back in the business, to serve more customers or build more lemonade stands.
-You can do a lot with the cash that business generates.
+You can invest back in the business, to serve more customers or build more stands.

 Are Precious Metals Good Investments?

-Is buying gold risky?
-Depending on your appetite for risk, sometimes it can make sense.
-Precious metals like gold and silver and platinum tend to move in directions opposite of the market.
+Depending on your appetite for risk, sometimes precious metals make sense.
+Their prices tend to move in directions opposite of the market.
 If there's a market drop (like in 2008), gold prices tend to rise.
 You can't count on that happening, but diversifying your investments into classes like stocks, bonds, and commodities can help you avoid losing everything.

-Gold and silver prices can continue to increase.
+Gold and silver prices can rise.
 They may get more valuable because they get more scarce—mining and refining might produce far less gold or silver one year—but by the same token, they might lose value because the get more common, too.
 Can you predict that?